 Here is what Postman looks like just before clicking the Send button:

 When clicking the Send button, Postman will POST the Request to the URL and get back a response.
-Here is what Postman looks like after clicking the Send button, and as you can see, it did correctly run the rule and set Field1 to “Hello World!”
+Here is what Postman looks like after clicking the Send button.
+It correctly runs the rule and sets Field1 to “Hello World!”

 <RuleEngineHttpServiceResponse xmlns=”https://www.inrule.com/XmlSchema/Schema” xmlns:i=”http://www.w3.org/2001/XMLSchema-instance”>